What is the Systems Analysis program?

 The Systems Analysis program in the Geothermal Technologies Office focuses primarily on:

 - Data and Tools that support geothermal exploration and development

 To support these primary functions, GTO's analysis activities focus on the following areas:

 Environmental Analysis: GTO works to address the environmental impacts of geothermal technologies through research and analysis of geothermal project life cycles and water use, and seismicity issues related to enhanced geothermal systems.

 Market and Policy Analysis: GTO analysts strive to help the geothermal community increase the use of geothermal resources in the marketplace and provide options for strengthening current geothermal policies through vigorous market and policy analysis.
 The Energy Department's 2013 Geothermal Market Report is now available online.

 Strategic Planning: GTO develops a detailed Geothermal Technologies Multi-Year RD&D Plan that is updated every two years.
 This document provides input to program planning, budgeting and analysis.

 Geothermal Data Systems: GTO collects nationwide geothermal data, conducts analyses and maintains this information in a National Geothermal Data System (NGDS) for widespread public use to reduce the risk of geothermal energy development.
 More information about NGDS is available in our NGDS Fact Sheet.

-Technology Characterization: GTO evaluates each geothermal technology's benefits and risks by reviewing the costs and economic impacts of geothermal development to recognize possible technology outcomes.
+Economic Impact Tools: GTO evaluates each geothermal technology's benefits and risks by reviewing the costs and economic impacts of geothermal development to recognize possible technology outcomes.

 A variety of analysis methodologies are used in combination to provide a sound understanding of GTO.
 Working closely with technology managers and developers is key to including realistic assumptions, both market- and technology-based.
 The GTO Strategic Planning and Analysis Working Group provides a peer review of analytical efforts.